harrison-broadbent/personal_site/source/software.html.md

 > Jobly is currently under development!
 If you're interested, please check it out or email me for more information.

+> Like most of my other projects, I decided to sunset Jobly before it really went anywhere.

-> NextJS, Vercel, Notion, react-notion, Splitbee
+> ⇒ NextJS, Vercel, Notion, react-notion, Splitbee

 ### [Sponsaurus 🦕](https://github.com/harrison-broadbent/sponsaurus-app)